Key takeaways

 You may be better off choosing a lender with lenient requirements that still performs a credit check.
 These lenders usually provide lower interest rates and more flexible repayment terms than those who do not check credit.

 Whatever route you take, compare your options, read the fine print, and make a plan to pay back the borrowed money.
-Even with bad credit, you have options.
+Even with less than ideal credit, you have options.